National LGBT Chamber of Commerce: NGLCC National Dinner

 The NGLCC National Dinner is an annual awards event held in November to celebrate progress in the LGBT business community.

 It was first held in 2003 and has been continuously presented at the National Building Museum in Washington, DC.
 It is attended by businesspeople, LGBT equality advocates, and political figures.

 Honors bestowed at the NGLCC National Dinner include: NGLCC/American Airlines ExtrAA Mile Award, Corporation of the Year, Supplier Diversity Advocate of the Year, and LGBT Supplier of the Year.

 The NGLCC/American Airlines ExtrAA Mile Award recognizes an LGBT or allied person, persons or organization that have gone the extra mile to support LGBT equality.
 Previous NGLCC National Dinner Honorees have included: former U.S. Secretary of State Hillary Clinton, NAACP Board Chair Emeritus Julian Bond, tennis legend and LGBT champion Martina Navratilova, former U.S. Secretary of Labor Hilda Solis, actress Judith Light, MSNBC news anchor Thomas Roberts, and NBA player Jason Collins.

 NGLCC International Business & Leadership Conference

 Every summer the NGLCC holds the NGLCC International Business and Leadership Conference.
 The three-day educational conference delivers leadership programming, networking, and engagement opportunities for LGBT business owners and allies.
 Educational programs include keynote speakers, the annual B2B Boot Camp for certified LGBT Business Enterprises, a chamber development track, marketplace expo, and one-on-one matchmaker meetings.
-It has previously been held in cities including Washington, DC, Minneapolis, Seattle, Las Vegas (several times), Chicago, Dallas, Fort Lauderdale and Palm Springs.
+It has previously been held in cities including Washington, DC, Minneapolis, Seattle, Las Vegas (several times), Chicago, Dallas, Fort Lauderdale, Denver, and Palm Springs.
 Over 1,200 people attended the 15th Anniversary 2017 NGLCC Conference in Las Vegas, Nevada.